-I haven't flown Etihad first yet but will later this year and am looking forward to it.
+Since writing this post I've flown Etihad First Class, and plan to again.
 The suites are very private, so your idea of the best first class seats for a couple will depend on whether you want to have seats together in the center, or whether you both want window seats and prefer to have seats on the right or left hand side and visit each other, with one sitting on the ottoman or having dinner together, similar to Cathay Pacific.
 I do rank this below Cathay Pacific as I've heard the food and service can be a bit less polished and consistent.

 How to Book: Etihad can be booked with American miles.
 See our post Use American Airlines AAdvantage Miles for Etihad First Class

-4. British Airways New First: Seats 1A and 1K, or 2A and 2K
+4. British Airways New First Class: Seats 1A and 1K, or 2A and 2K

 British Airways is often avoided due to high fuel surcharges to and from London, but it does offer one of the few first class configurations that allow a couple to each have a window seat and yet also talk to one another, if you're lucky enough to get 1A and 1K.
 Nevertheless, I rank British Airways, even British Airways New First, below Cathay and Etihad due to the rather narrow first class seats and the high surcharges on tickets.
 Service is often good, but food can be a bit hit or miss.